gpetuhov/AndroidInterview/README.md

 * ViewModel, LiveData
 * How to make some part of the code run only in debug? (if (BuildConfig.DEBUG) {...} else {...})

+## Gradle
+* What to do, if external dependency is not found?
+(Add appropriate repository into: allprojects { repositories {...} })
+* Difference between "implementation" and "compile"
+* What is multidex?
+* How to build slightly different applications from one project?
+(Use flavors)

 ## Network
 * What is JSON?
 * How to set up a name of the serialized property different from the property name?
 (Use @SerializedName("name") annotation)
 * How to exclude a property from the serialization? (mark property as transient (keyword in Java or annotation in Kotlin))
 * Retrofit - what to do, if an app needs to interact with 2 different hosts? (create 2 different retrofit objects)
 * How to append some parameter (for example "platform=android") to all network queries?
 (Use interceptors)
+* How to load images?
+(Use Glide, Picasso or Fresco)

+## Room
+* The app starts crashing after new entity has been added.
+What I forgot to do?
+(Update database version)

 ## Dagger
 * Modules and Components